Bengi-code/bebgi.io/README.md

 Does humanity really need this?

-Start reserving your directory with your unique name... you will just need some Bens.
+Start reserving your directory with your unique name... you will just need some bens (bencoin).